A guide to making your travel dreams a beautiful reality

 Our way is not the only way to travel for free

 There are many great ways to cut travel costs.
-Many people use their reward points for free airfare only.
+Many people use their reward points solely for free airfare.
 If you aren’t bothered by long layovers or backtracking when flying, a ton of money and points can be saved.
 If you have a flexible schedule, sites like Scotts Cheap Flights find mind-blowing deals on transcontinental flights.

-Then there is the 5/24 game, keeping to no more than five open Chase credit cards in 24 months.
+Then there is the 5/24 rule, which limits the number of open Chase credit cards to no more than five within a 24-month period.
 That is because when you go over five, it penalizes you.
 We don’t put that much effort into point gathering, but those who do make quite the killing.
 A great site to learn more about this is 10X Travel Insider on Facebook.
 Even if you aren’t completely bored with the points-gathering game, you can learn a lot on this page.

 Then there are the timeshare promotions, where you must sit through the sales pitch to get a cheap package at a great resort.
-Hilton offers them often.
+Hilton often offers them.
 A week in Hawaii for 150 dollars, but you need to sit through a two-hour timeshare pitch.
-If you use reward points to buy plane tickets, you have a nearly free trip there.
+If you use reward points to buy plane tickets, you can have a nearly free trip.
 Those timeshare sales pitches are pure misery to us and something neither of us would ever purchase.
-Therefore, we don’t go that route to get points and low-cost hotel/resort stays.
+Therefore, we don’t take that route to earn points and get low-cost hotel/resort stays.

 If a clean bed is all you need